UPDATE: This article was originally posted on October 3, 2018. It has been updated with new information and tips below.

 2.1.
 Essay 1 Tips

-However, with only 300 words, Tuck forces you to clearly state some of the most fundamental — and important! — information in your MBA application
+Tuck kept its essays mostly the same for this application cycle, including this goals-type essay.
+However, with only 2000 characters (about 350 words), Tuck forces you to clearly state some of the most fundamental — and important! — information in your MBA application.

 In general, research into the program’s specifics is essential to support the answer to the previous question.
 In short, make sure you prove to your reader that you understand how Tuck is uniquely positioned to help you reach your goals and show your passion for their program.
+You might want to check out Tuck’s social media accounts when doing your research since this is a great way to get to know the school better.

 Finally, since Tuck has such a distinctive culture, make sure you include some sort of statement on why this type of culture is important to you.